jwiegley/johnwiegley/drafts/drafts.md

 # Text

-There’s a saying, “Strike while the iron is hot!”
-When forging iron or steel, it is very hard and resists change until a certain temperature, when it suddenly becomes soft like putty.
-This is when you can decide the shape and purpose of the blade.
-Afterward, its attributes are fixed and resist any change.

-As a furnace does this to the metal, this worldly life is similar: hot and difficult and often damaging, but it makes us soft and pliable, in a spiritual sense, giving us the freedom to choose our soul’s path.

-And as the metal is pounded into shape, it is constantly tested: a repeated cycle of hammering and testing.
-After the blade is quenched and ready, no more testing occurs: then is the time for use. `Abdu’l-Bahá said, “the tests and trials of God take place in this world, not in the world of the Kingdom”.
-This is where God discerns our capacities and what we can bear, but once the metal has set, the time for tests comes to end.

-# Text

 Ketziah performed some spiritual chiropractics on me today.
 I don’t know what you did; I was into the call as usual, but then you shifted something and cracked open a door; and then Aziza and Carol and Bennett’s quote and